DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 #### Gene matrix corrections
 The metadata in each gene matrix file was modified to include new ontology labels and corrections to existing ontology labels.
 Additionally, due to a processing error, all EmptyDrops output was removed from files produced with the Optimus pipeline.
 This has been corrected and EmptyDrops will be available in future releases.
 All updated gene matrix files (loom format) used for the March 2020 Release are available for download under the Release Files column of the <link-to-browser relativelink="/releases/2020-mar">March 2020 Release</link-to-browser>
 page.

+**Please note that the March 2020 Release datasets were not corrected for batch-effects.** Discrepancies may exist between published datasets and the March 2020 Release datasets.

 ## Dataset IDs
 Each dataset was given a unique ID with a “2020-Mar...” prefix.
 All Dataset IDs are listed on the <link-to-browser relativelink="/releases/2020-mar">March 2020 Release</link-to-browser> page in the “Dataset” column.
 This Dataset ID was used to name all input and output files relevant to each dataset.